 Note: The following post, written by Lyon Real Estate, was originally published by Red Oak Realty, a Leading Real Estate Companies of the World® affiliate, with the aim of assisting home buyers in their relocation efforts.

-Sacramento is the fastest growing large community in California, with 30,000 Bay Area residents moving to the region each year, according to the Greater Sacramento Economic Council.
+The Sacramento region is the fastest growing large community in California, with 30,000 Bay Area residents moving to the area each year, according to the Greater Sacramento Economic Council.
 Best of all, Sacramento is considered one of the most affordable metropolitan areas in California, with an average closed sales price of approximately $525K.

 Sacramento is known as the Farm-to-Fork capital of the country, and it’s no surprise why: it’s surrounded by family-run farms and ranches, many of them organic.
 Locals reap the reward of this bounty via year-round farmers markets and restaurant dishes made from the freshest ingredients possible.
 In fact, farm-to-table cuisine is what put Sacramento on the culinary map, and the city was just recognized by Michelin, earning its first Michelin star.

 Thirsty?
 The greater Sacramento area has a thriving craft beer scene, with dozens of small-batch brewers from Davis to Nevada City turning out award-winning drafts.
 If wine is more your style, no worries.
 Sacramento has its own urban wineries right in town, and there are also wineries in each and every county surrounding the city.

 The greater Sacramento area has every type of housing imaginable, from hip urban lofts to charming historic bungalows to new construction in the suburbs.
 If you’re looking for space to spread out, there are even secluded mountain estates, horse properties with acreage, and countryside ranches.
 Thinking of downsizing?
 There are plenty of options for smaller properties and low-maintenance townhomes.

 Following are some most popular neighborhoods in the Sacramento area: